Question:

 Trick

-However if you sorted (items by same height) in descending order, and found longest selection of envelopes in “increasing height” order then it becomes a standard algorithm.
+However if you sorted (items by same height) in descending order by their height, and found longest selection of envelopes in “increasing height” order then it becomes a standard LIS algorithm.
 Because:

-• You may pick only one from z,y,x since it’s already sorted in reverse.
-If it was sorted in ascending order then all of them would have been picked.
+• Because when chosing from same width envelopes, mathematically you can only select a maximum of one envelope from z, y, x when it’s sorted in reverse.
+If it was sorted in ascending order then all of them can be been picked.

-To find the longest increasing envelopes in heigh, we simply use LIS - Longest Increasing Subsequence.
+To find the longest increasing envelopes in height, we simply use LIS - Longest Increasing Subsequence.

 So if we sorted the ones with same width in descending like below and did and LIS on all the heights then we’d end up in this order: